Search

 Table of Contents

-• NATO's Strategy for Arctic Defense
+• NATO's Strategy for Arctic Security

-• Discussion on Greenland's Importance
+• Discussion on Greenland and Security

-NATO's Strategy for Arctic Defense
+NATO's Strategy for Arctic Security

-DAVOS, Switzerland, Jan 22 (Reuters) - NATO Secretary Mark Rutte said on Thursday that he and U.S. President Trump had discussed in Davos how the transatlantic alliance should best defend the Arctic against Russia and China.
+DAVOS, Switzerland, Jan 22 (Reuters) - NATO Secretary Mark Rutte said on Thursday he and U.S. President Trump had discussed in Davos how the transatlantic alliance should best defend the Arctic against Russia and China.

-Trump has repeatedly said he wanted to acquire Greenland, citing national security, though on Wednesday he ruled out using force and suggested a deal was in sight to end the dispute over the Danish overseas territory following talks with Rutte.
+Trump has repeatedly said he wanted to acquire Greenland, citing national security, but on Wednesday he ruled out using force and suggested a deal was in sight to end the dispute over the Danish overseas territory, following talks with Rutte.

-Trump's ambitions have put strain on the NATO alliance.
+Trump's ambitions have strained the NATO alliance.

 Rutte said he had a "very good discussion" with Trump on how NATO allies can work collectively to ensure Arctic security, including not just Greenland but the seven NATO nations with land in the Arctic.